 - Next, tap Download and install

-Backup your data first.
-Then go to Settings > General > Reset > Erase all content and settings and then tap Erase iPhone.
-After this is completed, follow the on-screen steps and set up your iPhone as a new device.
+Back up your data first.
+Then, go to Settings > General > Transfer or Rest iPhone > Erase all content and settings and tap Erase iPhone.